 -->...
 My ''singing?''
 Songbirds SING.
 Saloon gals SING.
 Little bitty snot-nosed children sing, I ''yodel''!
 And YODELING, is an ''ART!!!''

-** Don't suggest to Pearl, the owner of Patch of Heaven, about selling any of her animals, either.
+** Don't suggest to Pearl, the owner of Patch of Heaven, that she should sell any of her animals, either.

-* BlindingBangs: All three of the Willie Brothers with a one PeekABangs moment during the fight scene near the train tracks.
+* BlindingBangs: All three of the Willie Brothers with one PeekABangs moment during the fight scene near the train tracks.

 * BreakTheHaughty: A very sad example for Buck when [[spoiler: it is revealed that his idol, Rico, is actually a mercenary who has been working for Slim all along.]]

 -->'''Buck''' [''heartbroken'']: No, it can't be!